 Going Home With Something Left: The Real Goal

-That's not a tired feeling.
-That's a hollowed-out feeling.
-Your body is there.
-Your brain is still back in bay 4, replaying the intermittent you couldn't find.
-Your patience left the building three hours ago.
-And the people who waited all day to see you are getting the worst version of you, every single night.
+It's one of the most common patterns in the trades: a tech gives every ounce to the shop — first one in, last one out, taking every ticket, never saying no to a diag — and then walks through the front door at 7pm completely hollowed out.
+The body is there.
+The brain is still back in bay 4, replaying the intermittent that didn't make sense.
+The patience left the building three hours ago.
+And the people who waited all day to see that tech are getting the worst version of them, every single night.

-I wish someone had grabbed me in my 20s and said: the scoreboard at the shop doesn't matter if you lose at home.
-Because here's the truth — nobody on their deathbed wishes they'd flagged more hours.
+The scoreboard at the shop doesn't matter if you lose at home.
+Nobody on their deathbed wishes they'd flagged more hours.

 Why the Shop Takes Everything (If You Let It)